-Logan Health Medical Center is committed to the care of stroke patients and holds an Advanced Certification for Primary Stroke Centers.
+Logan Health Medical Center is committed to the care of stroke patients and holds an Advanced Certification as a Primary Stroke Centers.

 It is our mission to improve the health, comfort and life of our patients and our community by being a leader in the provision of high-quality, evidence-based treatment of stroke.

 The Joint Commission’s Gold Seal of Approval® and the American Heart Association/American Stroke Association’s Heart-Check mark represent symbols of quality and achievement.
 We participate in a quality improvement initiative through the American Heart Association Get With the Guidelines© and annually receive recognition for our Gold Plus status.